Juris Doctor Degree Requirements

 Professional Development Requirement

 Employers want graduates who are knowledgeable about the professional and business practicalities of practicing law.
-While in Law School, you will be required to attend 21 seminar hours of professional development programming (Fall 2022 and after entering students) on such topics as client relations, law firm economics and financial management, legal billing and time management, legal marketing and networking, professional organizations and leadership opportunities, navigation through common ethical issues, job search strategies, and professional writing.
+While in Law School, you will be required to attend 21 seminar hours of professional development programming on such topics as client relations, law firm economics and financial management, legal billing and time management, legal marketing and networking, professional organizations and leadership opportunities, navigation through common ethical issues, job search strategies, and professional writing.
 Our goal is to produce professionals who are truly "practice ready" and prepared to succeed.

 Students who matriculated Fall 2022 and after earn 6 hours of credit during the first quarter of study through the mandatory Introduction to Law and the Legal Profession course.
 Students are not expected to attend any professional development sessions during the third quarter in the midst of moot court exercises, or during Practice Court quarters in the third year.
 Although students are welcome to attend as many seminar and workshops as they choose, no more than 5 hours of credit may be earned in one quarter, so it is important not to delay attendance.
 Although most offerings will not be mandatory, students must attend those which are mandatory.
 There is also a category of Introductory-level offerings (essentially "Day-in-the-Life" seminars) for which a maximum of 3 seminar hours may be credited, although students are free to attend as many of these offerings as desired.